Comments on Microsoft Windows 10 (PC version)

-This page highlights some of the minor but irritating problems we have had with apps and the Microsoft Windows 10 operating system.
+This page highlights some of the minor but irritating problems we have had with apps and early versions of the Microsoft Windows 10 operating system.

 It is hoped that future upgrades of Microsoft operating systems will have fewer bugs, and these operating systems will have more effective diagnostics so that update issues on home PCs can be diagnosed and fixed by customers without needing a computer science degree.

 Our first 'Windows' PC with a graphical user interface in place of MS DOS ran the Windows 98 SE operating system, and it connected to the Internet via a 56 Kbits/s modem and dial up telephone connection.
 We had no problems except for Norton Internet Security housekeeping damaging the 'Go Back' software.